gavv/signal-estimator/README.md

 Features
 --------

-`signal-estimator` is a small command-line tool allowing to measure different characteristics of the signal looped back from audio output to audio input.
+`signal-estimator` is a small command-line and GUI tool allowing to measure different characteristics of the signal looped back from audio output to audio input.

 Features: